VUP-19: Reestablishment as UAV unit

 On 7 February 2013 the Navy announced that it would stand up VUP-19 at NAS Jacksonville, Florida, in Fiscal Year 2014 to eventually operate the MQ-4C Triton.
 A detachment of VUP-19 would also be established at NAS Point Mugu, California.

 VUP-19 falls under the administrative control of Commander, Patrol and Reconnaissance Wing 11 (CPRW-11) at NAS Jacksonville, where an MQ-4C mission control facility was constructed.
 It was planned to operate the Triton on intelligence, surveillance and reconnaissance (ISR) missions for the Fifth Fleet in the CENTCOM area of responsibility, the U.S. 6th Fleet in the Mediterranean and eastern Atlantic, the U.S. 7th Fleet in the Western Pacific and Indian Ocean, and U.S. Fleet Forces Command in the western Atlantic.

 The Navy originally planned to activate a second Triton squadron, VUP-11, in 2014 to take over operations in the Pacific in support of U.S. 7th Fleet and share Fifth Fleet operations with VUP-19, but this has been delayed pending VUP-19 attaining initial operational capability.
 As of June 2018, VUP-19 has attained Early Operational Capability (EOC).

 On 27 June 2018, VUP-19 launched its first Northrop Grumman MQ-4C Triton at Naval Base Ventura County.
 VUP-19 currently has two Tritons assigned to it, #168461 and #168460.

 In 2017, the Navy announced that Naval Station Mayport, Florida would become a second location for VUP-19 MQ-4C aircraft basing and maintenance, with the first MQ-4C aircraft arriving on 16 December 2021.

+The squadron's first detachment was at Andersen Air Force Base, Guam, the second was Naval Air Station Sigonella, Italy on March 2, 2024.